List of best-selling game consoles

 The following table contains video game consoles that have sold at least 1 million units worldwide either through to consumers or inside retail channels.
 Each console includes sales from every iteration unless otherwise noted.
 The years correspond to when the first version of each console was released (excluding test markets).

 Best-selling consoles

-Sony's PlayStation 2 is the best-selling console, with more than 160 million units sold worldwide.
+Sony's PlayStation 2 is the best-selling console of all time, with 160 million units sold worldwide.

-The Nintendo DS is the best-selling handheld console, selling 154.02 million units worldwide.
-Most sales came from the Nintendo DS Lite, at 93.86 million units.
+The Nintendo Switch is the second best-selling console of all time and the best selling console that is currently on the market, selling 156.59 million units sold worldwide.

-The Nintendo Entertainment System was the best-selling console of its time, selling 61.91 million units worldwide.
+The Nintendo DS is the third best-selling console of all time, with 154.02 million units sold worldwide.